 Possible differential diagnoses are simple drops in blood pressure that can also lead to collapse.
 In this case, the condition is usually already improved by a low positioning of the head.
 From a differential diagnosis point of view, the drop in hemoglobin is missing in simple drops of blood pressure.
-Another possible cause is a vasovagal syncope.
+Another possible cause is vasovagal syncope.

 Definition and etiology of cardiogenic shock